mikeravicz/mikeravicz/README.md

 I work with Heidi Nakajima's group to use OCT to study the human inner ear; and I am part of the Engineering group at EPL with specialties in acoustics and vibration measurement and control and mechanical engineering in general.
 I am the Shared Chamber Czar for the shared electrophysiology booths.
+I maintain the Hi-freq meas system experiment measurement and calibration software (see GitHub repository).
 - 🌱 I’m currently learning how to use GitHub.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: (617) 573-5591, or ask for an email link.